CamiloAquite/Cantera1/README.md

 # Cantera1

-This repository contains the quarry 1 workshop 1 for admission to sokfa
+this repository contains all the workshops of the quarry 1 for Sofka entry